paulmillen/housekeep-coding-challenge/README.md

 ## House Keep Front End Challenge

-A web app to retrive and return booking information from an API.
+A web app to retrieve and return booking information from an API.

 ```
 Requirements: